 2) God’s holy anger and wrath toward sin and sinners.
 Some churches and pastors will still acknowledge a “sin” problem amongst mankind, but then tend to move too quickly towards grace and forgiveness.
 It goes like this “yes you are a great sinner…but God loves you and is ready to forgive you”.
 Does that sound familiar?
 This is what I call “the gospel abridged”.
 And it is a deadly abridgement indeed!
 It entirely fails to acknowledge and declare that God has a righteous and holy anger toward all such sin, wherever it is found, and intends to justly punish such sin with His holy wrath.
 “God is a just judge, and God is angry with the wicked every day” (Psalm 7:11).
 We water down the seriousness of sin because it is universal (we’re all sinners, nobody is perfect, right?), but not so with God.
 “I will render vengeance to My enemies, and repay those who hate me” (Deut 32:41).
 According to the Bible, every day a sinner lives he is mounting a greater and greater debt of sin and judgment against his own soul, “treasuring up for yourself wrath in the day of wrath and revelation of the righteous judgment of God (Romans 2:3)"

+Does your pastor tell you this?
 Does he not only point out the “problem” of sin, but also clearly indicate the terrible “consequences” of sin?
 “The wages of sin is death” says the Lord.
 In connection with this is the almost forgotten doctrine of the reality of “hell”.
 This is a true Biblical doctrine, of which Jesus Himself spoke more than any other Biblical author.
 “If your eye causes you to sin” said Jesus “pluck it out.
 It is better for you to enter the kingdom of God with one eye, rather than having two eyes to be cast into hell fire” (Mark 9:47).
 Listen carefully to what your pastor is preaching.
 Jot down on your bulletin the number of references to sin, death and hell that come through in the message of the gospel.
 Does your pastor ever speak about the wrath of God?
 Would your pastor ever tell an unbeliever that as long as he remains unconverted “the wrath of God abides on him” (John 3:36)?
 Listen to what Dr. D.A.
 Carson has said on this matter “The cliché, God hates the sin but loves the sinner, is false on the face of it and should be abandoned.
 Fourteen times in the first fifty Psalms alone, we are told that God hates the sinner; His wrath is on the liar, and so forth.
 In the Bible, the wrath of God rests both on the sin (Romans 1:18ff) and on the sinner (John 3:36).”
 Without this element of the gospel, the cross itself is meaningless, because the cross is where God’s wrath on sin was poured out.
 On the cross our Lord Jesus Christ was “smitten by God, and afflicted (Isaiah 53:2).”
 But unless we preach the wrath of God against sin, the cross can never be rightly understood.

 3) The substitutionary death of Christ on the cross.
 Now comes the good news…but be sure your church gets it right!
 The good news is not that “God loves you just as you are and has a wonderful plan for your life”.
 That’s not the Bible.
 The good news, the gospel, is that Christ bore the punishment for sin upon the cross.
 Every sin, of everyone who would ever believe in Christ, was charged to Jesus on the cross, and He bore the just punishment for that sin.
 “For He made Him who knew no sin to be sin for us, that we might become the righteousness of God in Him” (2 Corinthians 5:21).
 The curse of the law is death, but Christ became that “curse for us” (Galatians 3:13).
 The law was against us like a legal notice of execution, but in Christ it was “nailed to the cross” (Colossians 2:14).
 Many churches and pastors today are reluctant to talk about the cross in this way.
 They sentimentalize it and talk about the “great example” of sacrifice and love that Jesus’ death displays.
 That is not the gospel.
 If you hear that…run…don’t walk!
 The Bible talks about the “offense” of the cross (Galatians 5:11) and the true gospel is still offensive to man’s pride.
 We don’t naturally want to hear that our sin is so bad it required such a death, such a sacrifice, such a substitution as this.
 But the substitutionary death of Christ is the very heart of the gospel.